 Some people keep two drills, one for drilling and one for driving, as many projects involve both tasks.
 Many brands offer kits that include a drill/driver and an impact driver for this reason, or other combinations such as drill/driver and hammer drill.

-Lithium-ion batteries (Li-ion) are mostly what you'll find with cordless tools, and are the best choice.
-Older models (and a few current models) used nickel-cadmium batteries (NiCd), which perform well when tools are worked hard and often.
-However the battery composition is much more toxic and less environmentally friendly than the lithium-ion batteries (Li-ion), which are as good if not better at delivering high-range power over the life of the battery.
+Lithium-ion batteries (Li-ion) are what you'll find with almost all cordless tools these days.
+Older models often used nickel-cadmium batteries (NiCd), which perform well when tools are worked hard and often.
+However the battery composition is much more toxic and less environmentally friendly than lithium-ion batteries (Li-ion), which are as good if not better at delivering high-range power over the life of the battery.